Galaxy rotation curves: the effect of j x B force: results

 In Fig.3 we investigate how variation in the length scale of the magnetic field $r_0$ affects the rotational curve.
 We gather from this graph that an increase in $r_0$ yields an increase in the rotational velocity, while decrease in $r_0$ produces smaller velocities.
 Again, this result seem reasonable because $r_0$ essentially quantifies the extent of the magnetic field.
 Hence, as $r_0$ decreases, the effect of $\vec j \times \vec B$ force is weakened and rotation velocity sharply falls down.

-In Fig.4 we study whether a better fit than in Figs.(1)--(3) is possible.
+In Fig.4 we study whether a better fit than in Figs.(1)--(3) can be achieved by varying the magnetic field strength (recall that for the fitting algorithm to converge, in Figs.(1)--(3) $B_0= 6.8 $ $\mu$G was kept fixed).
 We thus try to vary $B_0$ by factor of two either way, i.e. $B_0 \times 2$ and $B_0 /2$.
 We gather from Fig.4 that the small values (e.g. $B_0 /2$) of $B_0$ cannot provide a reasonable fit.
 However, the large values ($B_0 \times 2$) provide an excellent fit.
 Of course, such large values should be discounted on the grounds that such magnetic fields are not observed.
 However, we remark that starting from about $B_0=11 $ $\mu$G a good fit is possible for all $r$.
 This leaves us with a conclusion that in the Galaxy, whilst only being important for large $r$ ($r \geq 15$ kpc), $\vec j \times \vec B$ force may be important for the gas and plasma dynamics for other galaxies with stronger magnetic fields.